Worship space acoustic treatment is a common problem. Clarity of sound is paramount here, and these buildings are always in desperate need of it.

 Obviously, a worship space is used for sermons and gatherings where speech intelligibility is critical, as well as live and recorded musical performances.
-Therefore, reverberation must be kept under control so as not to muffle speech, but not be eliminated completely where music would sound “dead.”
+Therefore, you must keep reverberation under control so as not to muffle speech, but you cannot eliminate it completely, or music would sound “dead.”

 The irony of these facilities is that their architectural design is often counterproductive to this purpose.